10 Simple Course Management Tips to Shoot Lower Scores

-The quest for game-improvement never ends for amateur golfers, but while we all spend endless hours working on our golf swing at the range, and can get all starry-eyed looking at shiny new golf clubs online, how many of us take a serious look at our golf course management?
+Quite often, we golfers can spend endless hours working on improving our golf swing at the range.
+How many of us take a serious look at our golf course management, though?

 If we can think a good game, then the chances are we'll play better golf and, ultimately, get that handicap moving south.
 To help you with your own golf course management, we've listed a collection of our top 10 tips which will help you (and every golfer here at Hole19 HQ) take a more considered approach to the game.

 Your round starts way before you step up to hit your first tee shot.
 Do your homework the night before your next round, and it could be the difference between a frustrating 18 holes and posting your best round ever.

 Whip out your Hole19 App, open the course you're playing, and start to formulate your plan of attack.
 With Course Preview, you will see the layout and distances of any golf course without needing to start a round.

 Here’s how to use it:

 - Make sure to update your Hole19 app to the latest version

 - Go to the courses section and open the course you would like to play